elastic/apm/specs/agents/log-reformatting.md

 ### `service.name`

 Agents should always populate `service.name` even if there is not an active transaction.

+When using [ecs-logging](https://github.com/elastic/ecs-logging) directly in the application, the logs are already written to ECS format, however the agent has to provide a fallback value if `service.name` is not set by the application.

 The `service.name` is used to be able to add a logs tab to the service view in the UI.
 This lets users quickly get a stream of all logs for a particular service.

+### `service.version`

+Agents may populate the `service.version` if a value is set in the agent configuration.

+When using [ecs-logging](https://github.com/elastic/ecs-logging) directly in the application, the logs are already written to ECS format, however the agent should provide a fallback value if `service.version` is not set by the application.

 ### `event.dataset`